 Judith Butler describes a certain contemporary morality in this way.
 Each of us is only responsible for ourselves, and that responsibility starts with a responsibility to be economically self sufficient, even under conditions when self sufficiency is structurally undermined.

-She suggests one way to view the protests we have seen in the streets of cities around the country as essentially bodies assembling, making themselves visible in order to say, “we are not disposable”, “we are still here”.
+They suggest one way to view the protests we have seen in the streets of cities around the country is essentially bodies assembling, making themselves visible in order to say, “we are not disposable”, “we are still here”.
 In this public sphere they are making themselves and the demands for a livable life visible.

 In the book, Conspiracy to Riot Lee Weiner writes about the long journey of making meaningful change.
 The year 1968 was devastating: Martin Luther King and Bobby Kennedy were assassinated, the Vietnam War was ongoing, and Mayor Daley in Chicago gave shoot to kill orders to the police before the start of the Democratic National Convention.